kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 the interceptor (described later).
 The contract is enforced by the eviction request controller, the API type and the API admission.

-Pods will carry a new field `.spec.evictionInterceptors`, which specifies which interceptors are involved in their lifecycle.
+Pods will carry a new field `.spec.evictionInterceptors`, which specifies a list of interceptors involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
-Each interceptor has a priority, and only one at a time may progress with the eviction.
-If there is no interceptor, or the last interceptor (lowest priority) has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.
+Only one interceptor may progress with the eviction at a time.
+The interceptor with the highest index is executed first.
+If there is no interceptor, or the last interceptor (index 0) has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.

 Multiple requesters can request the eviction of the same pod, and optionally withdraw their request in certain scenarios